mgoldfield/vesuvius-kaggle-competition/README.md

 I entered this competition to bridge the gap between theory and practice.
 I now understand sliding window inference, test-time augmentation, hysteresis thresholding, SWA blending, pseudo-labeling, and multi-GPU training management as tools I've used and debugged, not just concepts I've read about.
 The result wasn't competitive, but the experience was exactly what I was looking for.

----

-*Built over three weeks in February 2026.
-I worked with [claude.ai](https://claude.ai) throughout — for writing training scripts, managing remote GPU infrastructure, debugging, and strategic planning.
-Full project code and experiment logs are in this repository.*